 The SPV must apply for a Final Certificate from Screen Australia, as soon as possible, but no later than 3 months after the completion date, and take all steps necessary to obtain the Producer Offset.

-The borrower will keep SQ informed in writing and direct to the appointed project manager of the progress and status of the application for the Final Certificate and the Producer Offset at least once every 2 weeks after application is made.
+The borrower will keep Screen Queensland informed in writing and direct to the appointed project manager of the progress and status of the application for the Final Certificate and the Producer Offset at least once every 2 weeks after application is made.

 Applicants will be required to carefully consider the date they propose for repayment of the loan.
-If the loan is not made by the repayment date, the applicant will be considered in default, and may not have access to any further funding from SQ.
+If the loan is not made by the repayment date, the applicant will be considered in default, and may not have access to any further funding from Screen Queensland.

 Any application to request an extension to the repayment date should be made in writing to Screen Queensland no later than three (3) months prior to the contracted repayment date.
 Extensions will be at the discretion of the CEO.